Sets88/ssh-crypt/README.md

 # Using SSH-Agent Forwarding

-There is an option to use scripts with encrypted passwords in it on remote hosts, by connecting to it via ssh like this
+This module also allows you to use scripts with encrypted passwords on remote hosts by connecting to them via ssh.
+This can be done by using the ssh-agent to forward your ssh key to the remote host, allowing you to decrypt the passwords within your scripts on the remote host.

     ssh -A user@somehost

 "-A" parameter enables SSH-Agent forwarding.
-**Beware!** never use this technique if you don't fully trust remote host as someone who has enough permissions on that host may use your ssh agent for bad purpose
+**Beware!** never use this technique if you don't fully trust remote host as someone who has enough permissions on remote host may use your ssh agent for bad purpose

 # Options